ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 ## Heroku over AWS or Digital Ocean Apps

-Heroku works well for small-to-medium sized apps without much need for custom backend setups.
+Heroku works well for small-to-medium-sized apps without much need for custom backend setups.

-Sometimes we move projects to AWS setups for production or for the entire lifecycle, this depends on the project.
-However, we've used Heroku to put apps in production and support them for > 5 years, we love the simplicity!
+Sometimes we move projects to AWS setups for production or the entire lifecycle.
+This depends on the project.
+However, we've used Heroku to put apps in production and support them for over 5 years.
+We love the simplicity!

-With Heroku you have to follow their opinions, "put this file here" or "use only > version 3 of this package."
+With Heroku, you have to follow their requirements, like putting files in specific directories or only supporting certain packages.

-These opinions are usually great, so it's not a huge deal.
-It becomes a problem when a client _requires_ some old version of a package or nonstandard way of running things.
+These requirements are usually done for a good reason, so it's not a huge deal.
+It becomes a problem when a client _requires_ an old version of a package or a nonstandard way of running things.

 [Read more about what CKC thinks of Heroku vs AWS!](https://ckcollab.com/2019/03/15/heroku-vs-aws.html)